jeremiahsnapp/dev-lxc/README.md

 Note: You also have the option of running the `prepare-product-cache` subcommand which downloads required product packages to the cache.
 This can be helpful when you don't want to start building the cluster yet but you want the package cache ready when you build the cluster later.

-#### Use the Servers
+### Use the Servers

 At this point all of the cluster's servers should be running.

 If you setup the workstation's networking correctly as described in the prerequisites you should be able to ping any server from your workstation using it's FQDN.
 You can also browse to any server that has a web interface.

-Since the cluster has a Chef Server you can use the `chef-repo` subcommand to create a chef-repo directory in the VM that contains a knife.rb and all of the keys for the users and org validator clients that are defined in dev-lxc.yml.
+Since the cluster has a Chef Server you can use the `chef-repo` subcommand to create a chef-repo directory in the host instance that contains a knife.rb and all of the keys for the users and org validator clients that are defined in dev-lxc.yml.
 This makes it very easy to use tools such as knife or berkshelf.

 ```
 dl chef